Dimpact-Samenwerking/podiumd-hosting-standards/hosting-contract-2025Q4.md

 kubernetes stability requirements of the software delivered by the development partners.

-We have reviewed the various components of the software components to determine whether they are compliant or non-compliant.
+We have reviewed the various components of the development partners in to determine whether they are compliant or non-compliant.
 If not compliant, please include these in the adjustments to your software.
 The goal is to ensure that all software complies with these "hot items" by the end of Q1 2026.